 The Lifetime Achievement Award recognizes recipients for outstanding achievements in their professional lives, personal integrity and stature, and service to the university.
 It was established in 2001 to honor extraordinary accomplishments by members of the Auburn family.
 Recipients of Lifetime Achievement Awards are selected by a committee of Auburn administrators, trustees, faculty and alumni.

-This year's recipients included 1982 graduate Tim Cook, CEO of Apple Inc.; 1972 graduate Pat Sullivan, the 1971 Heisman Trophy winner and current head football coach at Samford University; 1966 graduate Larry Benefield, who is dean emeritus of the Samuel Ginn College of Engineering at Auburn University; and 1957 graduate John Brown, chair emeritus of Stryker Corp., one of the world's leading medical technology companies.
+Last year's recipients included 1982 graduate Tim Cook, CEO of Apple Inc.; 1972 graduate Pat Sullivan, the 1971 Heisman Trophy winner and current head football coach at Samford University; 1966 graduate Larry Benefield, who is dean emeritus of the Samuel Ginn College of Engineering at Auburn University; and 1957 graduate John Brown, chair emeritus of Stryker Corp., one of the world's leading medical technology companies.

 (pictured above) Larry Benefield, Pat Sullivan, John Brown and Tim Cook receive their medals representing Auburn University Alumni Association's 2014 Lifetime Achievement Award during a ceremony Saturday, March 8, 2014, at the Auburn Marriott Opelika Hotel and Conference Center at Grand National.